lauri-elias/spektre-protocol/CANON-8.md

 Without a hard boundary, the following pattern emerges:

-1. Agent encounters uncertainty
+1. An agent encounters uncertainty
-2. Agent delegates problem to tool
+2. The agent delegates the problem to a tool
-3. Tool produces options or recommendations
+3. The tool produces options or recommendations
-4. Agent delegates interpretation back to tool
+4. The agent delegates interpretation back to the tool
-5. Tool refines output
+5. The tool refines output
 6. No commit occurs
-7. Loop repeats
+7. The loop repeats

-This is infinite delegation.
+This is **infinite delegation**.

 No resolution is possible inside the loop.

 ---

-## 4. Why the Loop Is Inevitable
+## 4. Why the Loop Is Structurally Inevitable

 Machines operate as functions:
 Output = f(Input, Parameters, State_t)

+Where:

-where State_t is fully determined by prior inputs.
+- `State_t` is fully determined by prior inputs
+- No irreversible transition occurs

 Resolution requires:
 Commit = irreversible state transition

 A function cannot perform a commit.

 Delegating resolution to a function is structurally impossible.

 ---